The halo bias for number counts on the light cone from relativistic N-body simulations: The linear bias model in harmonic space

 The measurements in harmonic space from the halo autocorrelation and the cross-correlation ``halos $\times$ particles'' give consistent results up to $\bar{z}\sim 2$.
 At higher redshift, the small discrepancy between the measurements increases to reach about $\sim 10\%$ at $\bar{z} = 3$.

 This analysis refers to a halo population with masses larger than $5\times10^{12}\,M_\odot/h$.
 For comparison, we repeat the analysis for a population of smaller objects ($M_\mathrm{min} = 10^{12}\,M_\odot/h$).
 The redshift-dependent linear bias from the angular statistics for the two halo populations is shown on the left plot in Fig.~\ref{fig:lin-bias-2}.
 As expected, halos with the smaller mass threshold have a smaller linear bias.
 For the population of smaller objects the discrepancy between the best-fit bias from auto and cross-correlations, shown in the bottom panel of Fig.~\ref{fig:lin-bias-2}, is smaller compared to the more massive halos.
 On the right plot in Fig.~\ref{fig:lin-bias-2} we show this discrepancy (in percent) as a function of the average best-fit bias from auto and cross-correlation.
 We see that for both populations the difference increases with the values of the bias in a similar way.
-As theoretically, measuring the linear bias via the halo-particle correlation or as the square root of the halo-halo divided by the particle-particle correlation should be equivalent, this difference is a measure of the uncertainty of linear bias.
-Our results suggest that the uncertainty on the bias measurement grows roughly proportionally to the bias.
+As theoretically, measuring the linear bias via the halo-particle correlation or as the square root of the halo-halo divided by the particle-particle correlation should be equivalent, the difference we find for highly biased halos highlights that higher-order bias parameters are important even on large scales for these objects and thus contaminate the measurement of the linear bias.
+Our results suggest that the impact of these higher-order corrections grows roughly proportionally to the bias.
+It is also not surprising that linear bias fares worse at higher redshift.
+While the fluctuations themselves are smaller and therefore more linear at higher redshifts, massive halos are rarer and therefore more strongly biased.
+This does not only increase the linear bias but also the contribution from higher-order bias terms, for which the simple relation $P^\text{hm}/P^\text{m}=\sqrt{P^\text{hh}/P^\text{m}}$ no longer holds.